PelionIoT/mbl-docs/Docs/refs/image_signing_flow.md

       loading the Linux Kernel.

-## <a name="section-3-0"></a> 3.0 Re-signing RPI3 BL1/BL2/FIP images with a new developer ROTPrvK
+## Re-signing RPi3 BL1/BL2/FIP images with a new developer ROTPrvK

-This section describes how to re-sign the RPI3 BL1/BL2/FIP images with a new developer ROTPrvK.
+This section describes how to re-sign the RPi3 BL1/BL2/FIP images with a new developer ROTPrvK.
 An overview of the re-signing process is described below:

 1. A new developer ROTPrvK is generated.
-1. The BL1 and FIP image are unpacked from the RPI3 `armstub8.bin`.
+1. The BL1 and FIP image are unpacked from the RPi3 `armstub8.bin`.
 The FIP image components are then unpacked.
 1. BL1 and BL2 are patched with the new develoepr ROTPK hash.
 This means all the certificates have to be regenerated because the new ROTPK is at the root of all the TBBR certicate chains.
 1. New certificate chains are generated for all the components using the new developer ROTPK/ROTPrvK.
 1. A new FIP is created with the new certificate chains and BL2.